Spring Boot Project with External Tomcat Scenario for Observable Tracing¶

 - Guance account

-- Two Tomcat instances deployed at
+- Two Tomcat deployments with paths

 /usr/local/df-demo/tomcat8080